AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer/ContainerFilename.md

 AutomationMLContainer.ContainerFilename Property
 ================================================
-AutomationML 2.1 APIGets the full path of the used container file.
+Gets the full path of the used container file.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)